salejandro/EGiG-MBIOD/Practical guide.md

 ### Workflow:

-1. You have first to trim down Sarbecoviruses genomic sequences to the recombination fragments neighborhoods using a `Python` script:
+1. First, you have to trim down Sarbecoviruses genomic sequences to the recombination fragment neighborhood using a `Python` script:

    ```bash
    # Fragment 7: